pasztorb71/Chessboard/README.md

 # Chessboard
-Draw a chessboard with js
+Draw a chessboard with js.
+The size is fixed.